Avoid Social Media Stress with These 5 Organizational Tips

-Gaining customers for your small business through your social media accounts is a huge reward for your efforts indeed, but it can come with its own share of problems if you aren’t equipped to deal with the volume of appointments you may get.
+Gaining customers for your small business through your social media accounts is a huge reward for your efforts indeed, but it can come with its own share of problems if you aren’t equipped to deal with the volume of appointments you need to schedule.
 At some point, you may need to juggle responding to inquiries and taking calls from interested followers.
-To remedy this, use an online booking app like BookedIN and link it to your profile to divert inquiries from your inbox into one location.
+To remedy this in order to maintain a positive customer experience, use an online booking app like BookedIN and link it to your profile to divert inquiries from your inbox into one location.
 Tools like these can bring you more customers through social media and organize them for you in a convenient way.

 Leverage Project Management